|

 or "no"/"n"/"false"/"f"/"off"/"0".

-the Boot Loader Specification[1].
+files are described by the Boot Loader Specification[1].

-The following configuration are supported by the loader.conf
+The following configuration are supported in loader.conf:

 default